keriefie/ExNihiloAbnormals/README.md

 ## Spores
 Two new spore types are added, crustose (if Atmospheric is installed) and poismoss (if Endergetic Expansion is installed).
 These will create crustose and poismoss blocks.

-Crustose spores create crustose when used on grass and crustose logs or wood when used on aspen logs or wood.
+Crustose spores create crustose when used on dirt and crustose logs or wood when used on aspen logs or wood.

 Poismoss spores create poismoss when used on endstone and eumus poismoss when used on eumus.